Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 [Source code](source_code) | [Package (PyPI)](Tables_pypi) | [API reference documentation](Tables_ref_docs) | [Product documentation](Tables_product_doc) | [Samples](Tables_samples)

 ## Getting started
+The Azure Data Tables can be accessed using an Azure Storage or a CosmosDB account.

 ### Prerequisites
 * Python 2.7, or 3.5 or later is required to use this package.